LeviathanTurtle/bitburner/README.md

 # DONE:
 - offload `servers` array to separate file (data file) and updated `script_startup.js` to read input from file (4.24.2024)
 - in `script_startup.js`, reduce the number of for-loops (4.24.2024)
-- ADAPTATION: return an array of servers affected in `script_startup.js` to be used with `home-script_startup.js`
-    - Instead, output affected servers to an `affected_servers` data file, to be read in `home-script_startup.js` (In progress)
 - ADAPTATION: incorporate `no-ram-script_startup.js` into `master.js`
-    - Instead, added servers with no ram to list of servers used by `home-script_startup.js`
+    - Instead, added servers with no ram to list of servers used by `home-script_startup.js` (?4.26.2024)

+- SCRAPPED: return an array of servers affected in `script_startup.js` to be used with `home-script_startup.js`